The-Academic-Observatory/observatory-platform/docs/api/ObservatoryApi.md

 </table></div>

 ## **get_dataset_release**
-> DatasetRelease get_dataset_release()
+> DatasetRelease get_dataset_release(id)

 get a DatasetRelease

-Get the details of a DatasetRelease by passing it's id or dataset id.
+Get the details of a DatasetRelease by passing it's id.

 ### Example